-- The Tucumcari Feed Efficiency Test has grown 100% since 2013, from 75 to 160 bulls tested annually.
+- The Tucumcari Feed Efficiency Test increased capacity again in 2024 from 160 to 224 bulls tested during winter, with plans in place to also test heifers and continue year-round testing.
 Genetic improvement in feed efficiency of New Mexico's beef cattle herd brings greater returns to the state's ranchers and those retaining ownership in the feedlot.
-It also helps with limited forage production during drought and greater pregnancy rates at New Mexico's ranches.
-The widening audience of the Feed Efficiency Test and Sale has resulted in a more competitive market for the participating producers. - Successful identification of efficient cropping systems to replace the traditional semi-arid cropping systems will not only help the local NM farming community achieve greater resource use efficiency (especially water), productivity, and sustainability but also reduce the seasonal risk of crop failures due to water scarcity.
-Opportune crop rotations with winter wheat are being evaluated for their water use and production capacity under limited irrigation conditions using grain/forage legumes, millets, and cover crops to replace fallow.
-Opportune cropping to achieve greater resource use efficiency (especially water and nutrients) and productivity will not only generate increased farm-level income for producers but also promote broader marketing and economic opportunities in NM. - Acreage of haylage (non-alfalfa) in NM has increased by approximately 50%.
-Planting legumes with forage sorghum may increase protein content and/or yield and save on nitrogen fertilizer applications.
+It also helps with limited forage production during drought and greater pregnancy rates at New Mexico'sranches.
+The widening audience of the Feed Efficiency Test and Sale has resulted in a more competitive market for the participating producers. - Successful identification of efficient cropping systems to replace traditional semi-arid cropping systems will not only help the local NM farming community achieve greater resource use efficiency (especially water), productivity, and sustainability but also reduce the seasonal risk of crop failures due to water scarcity.
+Opportune crop rotations with winter wheat are being evaluated for their water use, production capacity, and influence on soil health under limited irrigation conditions using grain/forage legumes, millets, and cover crops to replace fallow.
+Opportune cropping to achieve greater resource use efficiency (especially water and nutrients) and productivity will not only generate increased farm-level income for producers but also promote broader marketing and economic opportunities in NM. - Planting legumes with forage sorghum may increase protein content and/or yield and save on nitrogen fertilizer applications.
 Increasing the protein content of harvested forage also reduces the protein supplementation requirement for livestock.
+Grazing winter canola in autumn and harvesting for grain in spring may add value to canola grain systems as it does for winter wheat.
 Each of those scenarios reduces production costs for New Mexico's forage producers, also maintaining lower food costs for all New Mexicans.